nh-server/switch-guide/docs/homebrew/edizon.md

 **Note:** On Atmosphère 0.9.4 and below `contents` is called `titles`.

-Once the title is launched while in Atmosphere, your cheats should be applied.
+Once the title is launched while in Atmosphère, your cheats should be applied.

 ## Preventing cheats from being enabled by default